 Part of the problem with Jamaicans and their disdain for the American label is that they don’t understand that racial identities are based on continents, not countries.
 For example, no American calls themselves a “US American,” but rather, a “North American” or “South American.”
 Most shorten it to simply “American,” because “United States of America” gives away the continent: the United States are “of America.”
 But residents of the 50 states in the US define themselves more as “Americans” than they do state citizens.
 “Georgians” live in Georgia but define themselves as “Americans.”
 Virginians live in Virginia but call themselves “Americans.”
 “Floridians” live in Florida but still call themselves “Americans.”
 These citizens have more pride about the continent they live on rather than what state they live in.
 The reason?
 The US of America is no longer 50 separate colonies, as had been the case in the Articles of Confederation, but are now “United” states.

 So, with that said, just saying, “I’m Jamaican” but denying African-American racial designation is problematic.
-It signals that Jamaicans are so ultra-dependent that they’d rather disregard their location in “the Americas.”
+It signals that Jamaicans are so ultra-independent that they’d rather disregard their location in “the Americas.”
 That’s problematic when talking about racial identity.

 African but not African-American: the Jamaican identity problem